NISystemsEngineering/rfmx-pythonnet/rpyc/README.md

 ![](doc/img/pythonvsnet.PNG)

 Since the .NET driver is imported into Python, we have full instrument support out of the box for executing test sequences from the client.

-# Demo Video
-A demo video is available on YouTube [here](https://youtu.be/8k9pwcwbPfk).

-# Contribute
-* Do you have some examples to contribute?
-Let us know!